ruqihuang/SGP2020_ConsistentZoomOut/README.md

 # ConsistentZoomOut_SGP2020
-This a demo of the method described in paper 'Consistent ZoomOut: Efficient Spectral Map Synchronization' (SGP 2020).
+This is a demo of the method described in paper 'Consistent ZoomOut: Efficient Spectral Map Synchronization' (SGP 2020).
 In particular, we consider the *Fourleg* class (20 shapes) from SHREC07 dataset.
 The initial maps are computed via [BIM method](http://www.vovakim.com/projects/CorrsBlended/), then we apply our Consistent ZoomOut for map synchronization.

 **Dependency**